MyUNiDAYS/unidays-dotnet/README.md

 - `TrackingScriptTestUrl()`
 - `TrackingScriptTestUrl(string key)`

-These methods add an extra parameter to the URL that is returned to you, or sent for you which looks like this `&Test=True`.
+These methods add an extra parameter (`&Test=True`) to the URL that is returned to you, or sent for you.
 These endpoints are to be used to test your integration.

 ### Direct Tracking Details Builder

-The purpose of direct tracking builder is for it to be made intuitive for you to provide the values you need to UNiDAYS as possible.
-It is used with all the integration methods.
+The purpose of the builder is to make it simple and intuitive when constructing any tracking request to UNiDAYS.

-The parameters on the builder are the mandatory values
+The arguments on the builder are the [mandatory parameters](#mandatory-parameters):

 `var directTrackingDetails = new DirectTrackingDetailsBuilder(partnerId, currency, transactionId)`

-There are then a variety of methods available to build up the information you want to send us which can be chained up per the example.
-These match up to the [parameters](#parameter) at the top of this document
+There are then a variety of methods available to build up the information you want to send us which can be chained up, per the example.
+These match up to the [parameters](#parameters) at the top of this document.

 - WithMemberId(`string`)
 - WithCode(`string`)